END-1300 Introduction to Electroneurodiagnostic Technology

 3 Credits

-Basic discussion of nerve conduction studies and electromyography.
-Emphasis on equipment, knowledge of placement stimulation sites, sources of error in nerve conduction studies, electronics, pathology (abnormal nerve conduction studies, anatomy as it pertains to entrapment sites and nerve conduction studies), waveforms identification and case presentation.
+Discussion of routine nerve conduction studies, less common nerve conduction studies, and electromyography.
+Emphasis on equipment, stimulation and recording sites, sources of error, pathology as it pertains to nerve conduction studies, waveform generation, identification, measurement and case presentation.

 END-2320 Intermediate Nerve Conduction Studies